Parthyapps/Kotlin_Most_Important_Topics/README.md

       }
 ```
 ## 🔹 `with`
-✔ Use with when we want to perform operations on an existing object.
+✔ Used for grouping operations on an object.
 ✔ **Does not return** the object but executes operations
 ```kotlin
       val recyclerView = findViewById<RecyclerView>(R.id.recyclerView)